christian-stj/bee-game/README.md

 # Bee-game
 A game with a bee developed with pygame during one mother's day evening.

-When having ice-cream one hot mother's day sunday my father had a visitor dive into his ice-cream.
+When having ice-cream one hot sunday, my father had a visitor dive into his ice-cream.

 ![Bee](images/bee.jpg)